Back To Search Results

 Adverse Effects

-The most common adverse effects of luspatercept are fatigue, headache, myalgia, arthralgia, dizziness/vertigo, nausea, diarrhea, cough, abdominal pain, dyspnea, hypertension, hyperuricemia, and hypersensitivity.
-Luspatercept is not a substitute for blood transfusions in the medically necessary.
-The bone pain, hyperuricemia, and hypertension side effects tend to be the grade 3 or 4 reactions and can lead to a generalized decline of physical health.[1]
+The most common adverse effects of luspatercept include fatigue, headache, myalgia, arthralgia, dizziness/vertigo, nausea, diarrhea, cough, abdominal pain, dyspnea, hypertension, hyperuricemia, and hypersensitivity.
+Luspatercept is not a substitute for blood transfusions.

 Contraindications

-No contraindications are directly associated with luspatercept at this time; it an efficient drug with a good safety profile.
-However, it is not recommended as a replacement for an immediate necessity of blood transfusion.[2]
+No contraindications are directly associated with luspatercept at this time; it is a drug with a good safety profile.
+However, it is not intended to substitute for blood transfusions, especially during emergent scenarios.[5]

-Although the medication itself has limited contraindications, stimulating erythropoiesis can lead to hyperviscosity of the blood leading to thromboembolic events and hypertension.
-Therefore, pregnant women, hypertensive patients, women on oral contraceptive pills, and patients with underlying blood conditions that can cause increased red blood cell count should be consulted with and given other options to achieve treatment success.
+Stimulating erythropoiesis can cause hyperviscosity of the blood, hypertension, and an elevated risk of thromboembolic events.
+Therefore, pregnant women, hypertensive patients, women on oral contraceptive pills, and patients with underlying conditions that cause increased red blood cell counts should be offered alternative therapy.

 Monitoring

-Luspatercept can be detected in the human serum through screening with ELISA and Western blotting.
-Initially, the serum needed to perform the testing was an increased sample of antibodies requiring 10 μg per sample.
-However, now ELISA can be used as a fast screening tool with 100 μL of serum; the limit of detection (LOD) is 15.6 ng/mL.
+Luspatercept can be detected in the human serum through ELISA and Western blotting screening.
+Previously, 10 μg of antibodies per sample were required, which determined the amount of serum needed during collection.
+Today, ELISA can be used as a fast screening tool using only 100 μL of serum; the limit of detection (LOD) is 15.6 ng/mL.
+This solution is provided using anti-antibody-coated magnetic beads to purify the antigen-antibody complex.

 Toxicity